avamsykiran/Angular_18Oct21_11Nov21_14001600/README.md

         Angular App
            1. a json-server based test api for CRUD operations on Employee
-           2. EmployeeList component to retrive and display the lsit of employees.
+           2. EmployeeList component to retrive and display the list of employees.
            3. EmployeeForm component to add or edit an employee.

     Modularization
     --------------------------------------------------------------------------------
     Domain: A domain NgModule is organized around a feature, business domain, or user experience.